GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 **Imagine having a personal GPS for your tech career!**

-That’s why I built this **Interactive Strategic A nalytics dashboard**: a simple way to explore the U.S. tech job market through data.
+That’s why I built this **Interactive Strategic A nalytics dashboard**: a simple way to explore the U.S. tech job market through data designed with a clean and intuitive **UX/UI** so even **non-technical** users can explore insights comfortably.